Find Trade Colleges

 $11,197 Avg Student Debt

 Our analysis found Western Wyoming Community College to be the best school for trade school students who want to pursue a associate degree in Wyoming.
-Western Wyoming Community College is a small public school located in Rock Springs, Wyoming that handed out 262 associate degrees in 2021-2022.
+WWCC is a public institution located in Rock Springs, Wyoming.
+The school has a small population, and it awarded 262 associate degrees in 2021-2022.

-In-state students pay an average of $3,600 in tuition and fees if they attend WWCC full time.
-If you are from out of state, expect to pay an average of $8,640.
+The average in-state tuition and fees for students at WWCC is $3,600.
+Those students who come from outside the state pay an average of $8,640.
 By the time they get their associate degree, students from this school have racked up an average of $11,197 in student loans.

 Read full report on Western Wyoming Community College